 Day 15: Puerto Viejo de Talamanca/San Jose

 Enjoy free time in the morning before heading back to San Jose for the final night with the group.
-Take a bus ride over the mountains back to the capital.
+Take you will head out on a bus ride over the mountains back to the capital.

 Day 16: San Jose